Translation disclaimer (Translation disclaimer)

 Find advice and guidance on animal diseases here.

-Bluetongue is a notifiable disease.
-You must stay vigilant.
-You must contact your vet if you have any concerns over the health and welfare of your animals
+This is a notifiable disease and you must stay vigilant.
+Contact your vet if you have any concerns over the health and welfare of your animals.

 Clinical signs to look out for